kent-map/kent/19c/19c-wain-biography.md

 Cat lovers all over the world owe a debt of gratitude to a tall, pale young widower of 26 years old who moved to Westgate from London with his mother and five younger, unmarried sisters.

-Cats had not always been household pets in Britain having been out of favour since the days of witch-hunting and were regarded only as a necessity to keep down mice.
+Cats had not always been household pets in Britain, having been out of favour since the days of witch-hunting, and were regarded only as a necessity to keep down mice.

 Louis Wain changed all that.
 His fame was founded on his rare ability to draw cats of all sizes as well as happy cats, sad cats and eccentric cats.

-From his days in Westgate when he would try and pay off debts with cat sketches to modern times when his original work costs thousands of pounds, his feline pictures have endeared the species and pinpointed their characteristics.

 Louis was born in Clerkenwell in London on 5 August 1860.
-By his own account, Louis had a strange childhood.
+By his own account, he had a strange childhood.
 Born with a cleft lip, he was a sickly child and prone to wandering the streets and docks of London on his own.
 He was tormented by recurring dreams and nightmares.

 In 1899 he wrote: “The days of my childhood were terrifying in the  extreme.
 I seemed to live hundreds of years and to see thousands of mental pictures of extraordinary complexity, pictures that were so vivid that I can recall many of them in the present day.”

 In 1882 his mother Julia hired Emily Richardson as governess to her youngest daughter.
 Louis and Emily, 10 years his senior, fell in love and, much against his widowed mother’s wishes, were married in January 1884.

 Their marriage was short-lived.
 Emily died of cancer just three years after their wedding.
 Louis took it badly, withdrawing from the world with only Peter, his wife’s black and white cat, for company.
 Peter had been Emily’s companion and Louis had sat for many hours beside them, sketching the kitten to humour Emily.
-It was Emily’s suggestion that he send the sketches to the Illustrated London News that ultimately saw him get a job on the paper, one of the Victorian era’s most successful publications.
+It was Emily’s suggestion that he send the sketches to the _Illustrated London News_ that ultimately saw him get a job on the paper, one of the Victorian era’s most successful publications.

 Louis proved to be a competent commercial artist drawing a wide variety of illustrations as needed.
 In 1886, ILN’s owner Sir William Ingram, realising the originality of Louis’ feline sketches, suggested a two page spread of a cats’ Christmas party for the festive number.
 In barely any time at all Louis had produced a picture containing some 150 cats, each with its own expression and doing something different.
 The Louis Wain cat had arrived.